espressif/pytest-embedded/docs/key_concepts.md

 Each test case would initialize a few fixtures.
 The most important fixtures are:

+- `msg_queue`, a message queue.
+There's a background listener process to read all the messages from this queue, log them to the terminal with an optional timestamp, and record them to the pexpect process.
-- `pexpect_proc`, a pexpect process, that could run `pexpect.expect()` for testing purpose.
+- `pexpect_proc`, a pexpect process, that could run `pexpect.expect()` for testing purposes.
+- `app`, the built binary
+- `dut`, a DUT test unit

+    A DUT would contain several daemon processes/threads.
+The output of each of them would be redirected to the `msg_queue` fixture.

 !!! note

-    Each DUT would have a standalone pexpect process. in multi-DUT mode, they will not share their pexpect process.

-- `app`, the built binary
-- `dut`, a DUT test unit.

-    A DUT would contain several daemon threads.
-The output of each thread would be redirected to `pexpect_proc` and be printed with timestamp by default.
+    you may redirect any output to the `msg_queue` fixture by `contextlib.redirect_stdout`.

+    ```python
+    import contextlib

+    def test_redirect(dut, msg_queue):
+        with contextlib.redirect_stdout(msg_queue):
+            print('will be redirected')

+        dut.expect_exact('redirected')
+    ```

+    Or you may redirect the output from a fixture `redirect`

+    ```python
+    def test_redirect(dut, msg_queue, redirect):
+        with redirect():
+            print('will also be redirected')

+        dut.expect_exact('redirected')
+    ```

 You can run `pytest --fixtures` to get all the fixtures defined with `pytest-embedded`.
 They are under the section `fixtures defined from pytest_embedded.plugin`.

-## Parametrizing
+## Parametrization

-All the CLI options support parametrizing via `indirect=True`.
-Parametrizing is a feature provided by `pytest`, please refer to [Parametrizing tests](https://docs.pytest.org/en/latest/example/parametrize.html) for its documentation.
+All the CLI options support parametrization via `indirect=True`.
+Parametrization is a feature provided by `pytest`, please refer to [Parametrizing tests](https://docs.pytest.org/en/latest/example/parametrize.html) for its documentation.

-To support multi DUT and parametrizing, we use string to represent bool value.
-"y/yes/true" for `True` and "n/no/false" for `False`, case-insensitive.

 !!! example

+    Running a test script like:

     ```python
     @pytest.mark.parametrize(
-        'embedded_service,app_path',
+        'embedded_services, app_path',
         [
             ('idf', app_path_1),
             ('idf', app_path_2),